TTTTMMMM/chairLocations/README.md

 ### FatChairObject

 <span style="font-family: 'Verdana';">The fatChairObj's properties or fields are derived from the values in the original comma separated values (csv) file.
 In this case, the csv file had ~65 table headers.
-Each of the table headers becomes a property or field in the object.
+Each of the table headers becomes a property or field _name_ in the object.
 The object, because it contains ~65 fields, many of which are undefined or meaningless in the original csv file, is known as being "fat."

 `console.dir(fatChairObj):`